istio/istio.io/_about/contribute/style-guide.md

 |Do                                        | Don't
 |------------------------------------------|------
 |Version 1.4 includes ...                  | In version 1.4, we have added ...
-|Kubernetes provides a new feature for ... | We provide a new feature ...
+|Istio provides a new feature for ... | We provide a new feature ...
 |This page teaches you how to use pods.    | In this page, we are going to learn about pods.

 ### Avoid jargon and idioms